iamahmedshahh/veruswebextension/README.md

 - ✅ Secure key storage

-### Next Milestones
+### Next Milestone
 - 🔄 MetaMask-style transaction signing UI.
-- 🔄 Get balances on dApps and perform sends/converts etc.
+- 🔄 Get balances on dApps and perform sends/converts signing etc.
 - 🔄 Transaction history.
-- 🔄 Get balances on dApps etc.
 - 🔄 Support for main net with enhanced testing.
-- 🔄 Hardware wallet support
+- 🔄 Multi wallet feature.

 ### Future Roadmap
 - 📍 VerusID support
-- 📍 Multi chain support
 - 📍 NFT support
 - 📍 Create a library specifically for this Extension
+- 📍 Integrate Defi LLAMA?

-Your donations help accelerate development and bring these features to life! 🚀
+Your suport can help accelerate development and bring these features to life! 🚀

 ## Installation